Table of Contents

 Positron emission tomography (PET scan) is an imaging technique that utilizes radiopharmaceuticals.
 The radiopharmaceuticals are usually radio-labelled sugars that can be injected into the bloodstream that then build up in certain tissues and can be used to detect cancer, neurologic disease and activity, and cardiac function.

 In conditions such as hibernating myocardium, a PET scan can be used to visualize cardiac activity.
 Hibernating myocardium occurs after cardiac ischemia where loss of blood flow results in a decreased contractile ability of myocardium but not of viability.
 A PET scan can be used to visualize if the tissue is still viable as the radio-isotopes would still be taken up by the myocardial tissue.

 Resting Myocardial Perfusion Scan

 Resting myocardial perfusion scan studies are often referred to as myocardial perfusion imaging.
-This is done to see perfusion of myocardial tissue in the heart and improve upon the accuracy of cardiac stress test results.
+This is done to see perfusion of myocardial tissue in the heart and improve on the accuracy of cardiac stress test results.

 The test uses a radioactive agent such as Thallium to readily uptake into cardiac myocytes.
 A photon camera is used to take the images of the heart.
 Areas of reduced signal are likely due to ischemia or a past infarct.
 If done with exercise, this can distinguish areas that are at risk of becoming ischemic.